oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 - `--namespace kube-system` This tells helm to install the dashboard into the kube-system namespace.
 Namespaces are ways of partitioning the physical cluster into a virtual cluster to help you manage related resources, they are similar to the way you organize files using folders on your computer, but can also restrict resource usage like memory and cpu and future versions of Kubernetes plan to support role based access controls based on namespaces.

-- `--set ingress.enabled=true` and `--set ingress.hosts='{dashboard.kube-system.158.101.210.253.nip.io}'` These tell helm to configure an ingress rule, this basically tells the ingress controller we installed earlier how to identify requests to the dashboard and sent them to the dashboard service.
+- `--set ingress.enabled=true`, `--set ingress.annotations."kubernetes\.io/ingress\.class"=nginx` and `--set ingress.hosts='{dashboard.kube-system.158.101.210.253.nip.io}'` These tell helm to configure an ingress rule, this basically tells the nginx ingress controller we installed earlier how to identify requests to the dashboard, and send them to the dashboard service.

-- `--version 4.0.3` This tells helm to use a specific version of the helm chart.
+- `--version 5.4.1` This tells helm to use a specific version of the helm chart.

 ---